 - Two alternative locations for the proposed Commercial LPOE site were considered but dismissed during the project feasibility study development process.
 One proposed site was considered on Kings Highway adjacent to the U.S. Border Patrol Station.
 This location was considered but dismissed as it lacked consensus with local governments and bi-national coordination with the Mexican government.
 A second location was considered on the west side of Pan American Avenue, directly west of the existing RHC LPOE (near the current Alternative 2 Expansion Area).
 This location was considered but dismissed because it would not improve traffic congestion and safety for the City of Douglas, lacks sufficient space, and lacked bi-national consensus with the Mexican government and local government cooperation. - During the scoping period, a commenter suggested GSA consider developing the Commercial LPOE to the east of the City of Douglas near the Douglas Municipal Airport.
 This location was considered but dismissed as it was determined to be significantly further from major highways and transportation routes, particularly the primary commercial transport route in the region, US-191.

-Development of a commercial LPOE in this area would require substantially greater road improvements by ADOT to connect the Commercial LPOE with SR-80 (at least approximately 3.5 miles of road improvements) compared to the location under consideration near James Ranch Road, which would require only approximately 1.5 miles of road improvements.
-This location also lacks bi-national consensus with the Mexican government and local government cooperation.

-• The same commenter also suggested development of a third LPOE for mining and hazardous materials transport near Cattleman Road.
+Development of a commercial LPOE in this area would require substantially greater road improvements by ADOT to connect the Commercial LPOE with SR-80 (at least approximately 3.5 miles of road improvements) compared to the location under consideration near James Ranch Road, which would require only approximately 1.5 to 2.5 miles of road improvements.
+This location also lacks bi-national consensus with the Mexican government and local government cooperation. - The same commenter also suggested development of a third LPOE for mining and hazardous materials transport near Cattleman Road.
 This location was considered but dismissed as it would result in significant inefficiencies for commercial inspection and processing by splitting mining and hazardous material transport from other commercial traffic, which would not meet the Purpose and Need of the Proposed Action to improve functionality of the LPOEs.
-This option for a third LPOE also would result in significant cost increases and lacks bi-national consensus with the Mexican government and local governments.
+This option for a third LPOE also would result in significant cost increases and lacks bi-national consensus with the Mexican government and local governments. - During the Draft EIS public review process, a commenter suggested locating the Commercial LPOE near the Brooks Road alignment.
+This location was considered but dismissed as it lacked consensus with local governments and bi-national coordination with the Mexican government.

-Table 2-1 summarizes the adherence of each of these alternative locations against the siting criteria for the Commercial LPOE.
+Table 2-3 summarizes the adherence of each of these alternative locations against the siting criteria for the Commercial LPOE.